endoflife-date/endoflife.date/products/cnspec.md

 > [cnspec](https://mondoo.com/cnspec/) is an open source, cloud-native tool that assesses
 > the security of your entire infrastructure.

-cnspec follows an N-1 support strategy (meanings that the 2 most recent major versions receive security and bug fixes)
+cnspec follows an N-1 support strategy (meaning that the two most recent major versions receive security and bug fixes)